NoBrainer/5e-books/books.md

 # Books and Other Sources
 These sources are generally in order of release.
+Any mechanic that has been updated in a later source is crossed out.

 ---